Consensys/besu-sample-networks/privacy/README.md

 - [Git command line](https://git-scm.com/)

-## Verification

-We need RLP-encoded signed transactions to perform `eea_sendRawTransaction`.
-Currently, we have hardcoded the 3 transactions to verify the working of the private network.
-Its WIP to bring up a client to do the same.

-All the scripts are a part of the `scripts` folder and can be executed only once and in the order of:
-- `create_contract.sh`
-- `set_value.sh`
-- `get_value.sh`

-The transaction receipts of the corresponding transaction can be viewed by executing `get_receipt.sh` with the correct parameters.

 ## Execution Process to Create a Privacy enabled Network

 ### Build Docker Images and Start Services and Network